-Famed for attractions like Gardens By The Bay, Universal Studios, and the National Gallery, Singapore is world renowned as a cultural, shopping and foodie haven.
+Famed for attractions such as Gardens By The Bay, Universal Studios, and the National Gallery, Singapore is world renowned as a cultural, shopping and foodie haven.
 The city buzzes with life both day and night, offering visitors a smorgasbord of urban dining and entertaining options.

 While the pace of life is fast in the Lion City, the island also offers many tranquil spots.
 These oases of calm are perfect for serendipitous encounters far from the occasionally maddening city crowd.